AC297r-MBTA-2018/Final-Report/index.md

 - For Cluster 1

-    > The predicted type of rider for cluster 101 is weekend riders.
-There are 58597 riders in the cluster, taking on average 9.89 trips.
-These riders take most trips during 23:00-24:00 and 22:00-23:00 on weekdays, and during 12:00-13:00 on weekends.
+    > The predicted type of rider for this cluster is weekend riders.
+There are 58597 riders in the cluster, taking 9.89 trips on average.
+The cluster overall shows most traffic during 18:00-19:00 and 17:00-18:00 on weekdays, and during 17:00-18:00 on weekends.
 The most frequent trip origin is in zipcode 02115.

 - For Cluster 4

-    > The predicted type of rider for cluster 200 is less flexible commuters with normal commute hours.
-There are 123792 riders in the cluster, taking on average 42.78 trips.
-These riders take most trips during 8:00-9:00 and 17:00-18:00 on weekdays, and during 0:00-1:00 on weekends.
+    > The predicted type of rider for this cluster is less flexible commuters with normal commute hours.
+There are 123792 riders in the cluster, taking 42.78 trips on average.
+The cluster overall shows most traffic during 7:00-8:00 and 8:00-9:00 on weekdays, and during 15:00-16:00 on weekends.
 The most frequent trip origin is in zipcode 02110.

-Sample of automatically generated reports for clusters found using the **Hierarchical** pipeline and the **K-means** algorithm:
+Sample of automatically generated reports for clusters found using the **Non-Hierarchical** pipeline and the **K-means** algorithm:

+- For Cluster 2

+    > The predicted type of rider for this cluster is weekend riders who also ride over weekdays.
+There are 2176 riders in the cluster, taking 7.3 trips on average.
+The cluster overall shows most traffic during 16:00-17:00 and 17:00-18:00 on weekdays, and during 18:00-19:00 on weekends.
+The most frequent trip origin is in zipcode 02110.

+- For Cluster 3

+    > The predicted type of rider for this cluster is more flexible commuters with normal commute hours.
+There are 84953 riders in the cluster, taking 35.94 trips on average.
+The cluster overall shows most traffic during 8:00-9:00 and 17:00-18:00 on weekdays, and during 15:00-16:00 on weekends.
+The most frequent trip origin is in zipcode 02110.

 ## Conclusions